What is the difference between a Chiropractor and an Osteopath

 What we recommend above all is that the practitioner is actually registered and regulated by a professional body such as the General Osteopathic Council or the General Chiropractic Council.

-We recommend checking this register to check the practitioner is qualified to deliver safe and effective care.
+We recommend searching the registers to check the practitioner is qualified to deliver safe and effective care.

 We at MyMSK Clinic have established ourselves in our specialty and are now successfully running a state of the art clinic, regulated by the CQC.